comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 problems and solutions
 ----------------------
-In the first draft of the script, the user had to add the location for the installation of the app but since we dont know if the user knows how to write paths, I had to set as default location. ```.sh cd ~/Desktop ``` I chose desktop because its the most acessible location.
+In the first draft of the script, the user had to add the location for the installation of the app but since we dont know if the user knows how to write paths, I had to set as default location. ``` cd ~/Desktop ``` I chose desktop because its the most acessible location.
 The first draft also did not have the feature of creating a scripts file containing all the application's funtions.
-This was solved by creating an installation folder that contained a folder with all the functions' scripts and by adding a section on the installation script to copy this folder to the app's main folder. ```.sh cp -r ~/Desktop/CarApp/scripts ~/Desktop/CarRentalApp/```
+This was solved by creating an installation folder that contained a folder with all the functions' scripts and by adding a section on the installation script to copy this folder to the app's main folder. ```cp -r ~/Desktop/CarApp/scripts ~/Desktop/CarRentalApp/```

 Create function
 ==================